M-Ghasemi/Neural_Networks-KHU-97/Hw1/README.md

 ```$ git clone https://github.com/M-Ghasemi/Neural_Networks-KHU-97.git```

-**Step 2**: Install required packages with executing the following line. make sure that you are in the same directory with requirements file.
+**Step 2**: Install required packages.
+(If you just want to run Hw1's files, you can change directory to Hw1 and use it's specific requirements file, otherwise use the project requirements file placed in root directory):

 ```$ pip install -r requirements.txt --no-index --find-links```